kevinli573/kevin.github.io/cv.md

 </div> -->

 <div>
-My interests lie in <b>efficient deep learning architectures</b>, such as compression, distillation, and sub-quadratic alternatives.
+My interests lie in <b>efficient deep learning architectures</b>, such as compression, distillation, and sub-quadratic alternatives, and <b>scaling inference compute</b> for reasoning and general performance improvements.
 I'm open to collaboration, so please reach out!
 </div>

 <!-- <div class="cv-spacer"></div>